HeikoMayer/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 To exclude cookies from being deleted on exit, configure the [SaveCookiesOnExit](#savecookiesonexit) policy.

+To add the option "Include third-party cookies on this site" for an entry, add the prefix "*," (without quotation marks) to the Url.

   #### Supported features:

   - Can be mandatory: Yes